Introduction to Analyzing Digital and Analog Transponders

 2. Rename Chain1 () to Digital_Link.

-Define the start and end objects
+Defining the start and end objects

 Start by choosing the start object and end object in your chain.

-1. Open Digital_Link's () properties ().
+1. Open Digital_Link's () Properties ().

-3. Click the Start Object: ellipses ().
+3. Click the Start Object ellipsis ().

-5. Click OK to close the Select Object dialog box.
+5. Click OK to close the Select Object dialog.

-6. Click the End Object: ellipses ().
+6. Click the End Object ellipsis ().

-8. Click OK to close the Select Object dialog box.
+8. Click OK to close the Select Object dialog.

-Create the Chain Object's first connection
+Creating the Chain Object's first connection

 After you choose the start and end objects in your chain, you need to build the chain's connections.